7 Historical Books Like Before We Were Yours

 7. The Great Alone

 So they pack up this VW minibus.
 Alaska is a harsh, mistress, beautiful, unspoiled land.
-But it’s also almost when you think about those frontier people who were homesteading out in the middle of nowhere didn’t have any support.
-They were learning how to live off of the land from scratch, and many of them straight up didn’t make it.
+But it’s also almost when you think about those frontier people who were homesteading in the middle of nowhere and had no support.
+They were learning how to live off the land from scratch, and many of them didn’t make it.

 There’s a lot of self-sufficiency that you have to have.
 This family moving out there had none of that.
 So Leni dragged along for the ride.
-Her parents caught in aunt, get out to Alaska and find that they are woefully ill-prepared.
-They don’t know anything about aunt is falling apart and becoming more and more violent.
+Her parents, caught in aunt, go out to Alaska and find that they are ill-prepared.
+They don’t know anything about Aunt is falling apart and becoming more and more violent.
 So it’s heartbreaking to think about that, and you can relate the emotions with the book Before We Were Yours.
 If you like hippies, then you can pick them.

 Author: Kristin Hannah